MARKET TREND FOR THURSDAY, DECEMBER 01, 2016

 Technical Analyst

 (Research Analyst, SEBI Reg.
-No. INH000003341)

 Market Technicians Association, (MTA), USA